hytel/spherical-tools/README.md

 ![alt text](docs/cubemap_web.jpg?raw=true "Cubemap DDS Web Viewer")

 You can use the left-mouse to spin the view around.
+At any time, you can click the 'r' key to reset the view to the original position and rotation.
 There is also a symbol in the bottom right of the page which will show the controls so you can pick a different cubemap from your selection in the cubemaps.txt file.
 The controls do come up for a split second when the page is first loaded, but I have the HTML automatically select the first cubemap which causes the controls to slowly hide until the button is pressed.
 There is also a settings.txt file that is loaded at the start.
 A growing list of parameters are now accepted to let the user choose which capabilities and settings are available in the viewer:

 ```
 "vertical_fov" - How wide the camera field-of-view should be vertically in degrees.
 "box_size"     - How big the sky box is in scene units
+"starting_x"   - Camera starting scene position X
+"starting_y"   - Camera starting scene position Y
-"starting_z"   - How high up in scene units should the viewer start at
+"starting_z"   - Camera starting scene position Z
+"target_x"     - Camera target scene location X
+"target_y"     - Camera target scene location Y
+"target_z"     - Camera target scene location Z
 "enable_zoom"  - Should the scroll wheel control zooming
 "zoom_speed"   - How fast in scene units should the scroll wheel zoom in/out of the scene
 "enable_pan"   - Should the right-click drag control screen space panning